Painting on Location

 Jacaranda finished

-By 1:40 this morning painting was put away and everything was cleaned up.
+By 1:40 pm this afternoon the painting was put away and everything was cleaned up.

 Jacaranda Kula Hospital